PandorasBoxSDK/pbauto-python/README.md

 The code is currently distributed as a single file.
 There might be a pip package in the future.

 ## Usage
-The PBAuto class expects a connector in the constructor.
+The PbAuto class expects a connector in the constructor.
 Currently there is only the TCP connector.

 ```python
 import pbauto